Job offer: We’re looking for a developer to work on OGP Toolbox!

 The scope of the issues to tackle would have to be decided with the developer, taking from the backlog or adding to it (some issues are very old, not relevant anymore).
 We have a user feedback meeting on October 18 in Paris to update exactly this in preparation for the dev work.

-Johan Richer, a member of the original team at Etalab and now a volunteer administrator, would assume the role of Product Owner, assisted by our core team, members of our parent organisation f0rk, and inspired by our community.
+Johan Richer, a member of the original team at Etalab and now a volunteer administrator, would assume the role of Product Owner, assisted by our core team, members of our parent organisation Code for France, and inspired by our community.

 Remote work is possible, even if a regular meeting in Paris would be preferable (at the beginning & end of each sprint for example).
 All communication and documentation would continue to be in English by default in order to make international contributions to the project easier.